zzzprojects/learn-orm/tutorials/efcore-triggers/getting-started.md

 # Getting Started

-**EntityFrameworkCore.Triggers** is a NuGet library that adds triggers to your entities with insert, update, and delete events.
+**EntityFrameworkCore.Triggers** is a NuGet library that adds triggers to your entities with insert, update and delete events.
 It provides three events for each database operation: before, after, and upon failure.

 ## Installation